devaleixo/devaleixo/README.md

 - 👋 Hi, I’m @devAleixo
 - 👀 I’m interested in Fullstack development.
-- 🌱 I’m formed at Web Development at Le Wagon's bootcamp.
+- 🌱 I’m formed in Web Development at Le Wagon's bootcamp.
 - 💞️ Building something new!
 - 📄 Graduating at Software Analysis and Development.
 - 📫 Send me an e-mail: contato@devaleixo.com